pantheon-systems/documentation/source/docs/assets/images/readme.md

 ## Annotating images

-Do not annotate images.
-If extra menaing is needed, we will add markup to images in a consistent manner.
+Do **not** annotate images.
+If extra meaning is needed, we will add markup to images in a consistent manner.
 This section will change once our markup standards and workflow are set.

 ## Saving Images
 Use the .png file format.
 Images with skitch annotations will be saved in skitch png.